-- Please try to keep groups in a single-file line on trails in order to avoid resource damage.
+- Please keep groups in a single-file line on trails in order to avoid resource damage.

 - Wildlife should be viewed from a distance, so as not to disturb it in its natural habitat.

-We have a variety of curriculum materials available including pre- and post-visit activities and Glacier National Park vocabulary and resource information.
+We have a variety of curriculum materials available including pre- and post-visit activities, Glacier National Park vocabulary, and resource information.
 These materials will help you plan a trip that is not only fun, but educational as well.

 For more ideas on planning field trips, choosing appropriate trails, or finding lesson plans, contact Glacier's education specialist at 406-888-5837.